Monmouth Beach’s “Bronze Star” Couple

 My physician-dad had lots of doctor buddies, but only one was included in his bedside photograph collection when he died in March 2007.
 My father and Andrew P. Dedick, Jr., MD were quite obviously playing golf in Ireland in that grainy half-century old photo I recall so well.

-The two [physicians from Monmouth Beach were close — in age, attitude, and ability.
-Both was the father of 8 lively children and had devoted wives.
+The two physicians from Monmouth Beach were close — in age, attitude, and ability.
+Both were the father of 8 lively children and had devoted wives.
 True doctor pioneers at Riverview Hospital in Red Bank, NJ — dad specialized in internal medicine and Dr. Dedick in radiology.
 Both men served as President of the medical staff and worked diligently to set the high standards of healthcare excellence at their beloved hospital on the Jersey Shore.

 Dr. Dedick and his partners arrived just when diagnostic medical imaging technology was coming into its own.
 The 1950s to the 1970s — real glory years for doctors — were boom times for professional medicine.
 Dad explained to me that the Red Bank Radiologists team was exceptionally well trained, had a drive to succeed, and worked long hours.
 And like all good doctors, “they cared deeply about their patients.”
 That group of doctors “were earning six-figure salaries long before it was fashionable for a doctor to do so,” according to my father.

 Always a devoted couple, Dr. Dedick died in August 2010 at age 93 and his wife, Kate, died in August 2015 at age 94.
 In my experience they were a rock-solid Monmouth Beach couple.
 For many years the Dedick family called Monmouth Beach their home.
 Ironically, their youngest son, Eugene, became a good friend of mine going back to high school.